A look at UN promises to combat sexual abuses since 2005

 BUNIA, Congo (AP) — The United Nations released a report in early 2017 outlining a series of proposals to combat the problem of sexual abuse and exploitation within its peacekeeping missions.
-However, similar promises to help victims had been previously proposed more than a decade ago.
+However, similar proposals to help victims had been put forward more than a decade ago.

 Here is a closer look at those proposals: